 Going There #12: Heart of an Irish Story

-If my visit to Knossos in Crete felt like being home because of all the days I lived there in my mind while working on my first ancient trilogy, my return to Ireland felt like returning to another home of the mind.
-My second ancient trilogy centers in Ireland.
+If my visit to Knossos in Crete felt like being home because of all the days I lived there in my mind while working on my first story in the ancient series, my return to Ireland felt like returning to another home of the mind.
+Ireland becomes significant to the Cretans as they seek another place of peace in the world.

 Of course I had to return and wanted to introduce my writer friend Lynn Ash who was traveling with me on this part of my current trip.

-Since the last visit to Ireland when I was researching Book One of the Irish trilogy, I had drafted Books Two and Three as well, which took my characters to places I’d never seen.
+Since the last visit to Ireland when I was researching what became the series’ Book Four that takes the reader there I had drafted Books Five and Six as well, which took my characters to places I’d never seen.
 The treks through Portugal and the UK gave me a good look at many of those, but I also had a few new scenes in Ireland in places I hadn’t been.

 Before traveling to Rosscarbery I wanted to spend a little time at a location closer to the new settings and chose the historic village of Adare near Limerick.